WITHDRAWAL OF LIQUORS FOR USE ON AIRCRAFT;

 Complete List of Foreign Countries.
 The complete list of foreign countries

 Inquiries.
-Inquiries in regard to this industry circular should refer to the
+Inquiries regarding this circular should refer to its number and

-number thereof and be addressed to the office of your assistant regional
+be addressed to the office of your Assistant Regional Commissioner (Alcohol,